 Winter: The winter here is generally mild, but still chilly with a 70% or more humidity.
 Layer well, those 50 degree (10 degree Celsius) days with high humidity can be surprisingly cold after walking around for several hours.
 Down jackets and parkas are extremely popular here right now (September 2016) for both men and women in case you really want to blend in.

-Mountain Gear: Yes, there are plenty of parks here in Buenos Aires, but none will require hiking boots or cargo pants.
+Mountain wear: Yes, there are plenty of parks here in Buenos Aires, but none will require hiking boots or cargo pants.
 I realize that brands like North Face and Colombia make some decent looking and comfy clothing, but those garments will only brand you as a tourist.
 Do you really need all nine of those pockets anyway?

 No matter the season, no matter the time of day, you will be most comfortable in simple, flattering garments.
-Brand names and flashy jewelry or accessories matter very little here, except to those in search of someone to rob.
+Brand names and flashy jewelry matter very little here, except to those in search of someone to rob.
 Instead, porteñas prefer well-made garments that show off their figures.
 In many cases, this means that the clothes are extremely tight.
 Almost never, however, will you see women showing too much skin (the exception being the local prostitutes).
-Do yourself a favor and don’t bring revealing clothing, it will only attract unwanted attention.
+Do yourself a favor and don’t bring very revealing clothing, it will only attract unwanted attention.

 When dressing up at night; wearing jeans to most bars and clubs is perfectly fine.
 But if you’re going somewhere a bit more fancy (or if you just want to dress up), almost anything goes, just shoot for modest.
 Porteñas can be very fashionable, but very short skirts or showing a ton of cleavage is uncommon!